-This two-year study used a randomized crossover design to examine the effect of a warm footbath with 40°C water temperature, 20 minute duration on body temperatures and sleep in older adults with and without self-reported sleep disturbances.
-Forty-three subjects responded to our flyer and 25 participants (with sleep disturbance=17, without sleep disturbance = 8) completed this study.
-Trends of core, abdominal, and foot temperatures, and DPG (distal-proximal-skin temperature gradient) were higher in bathing night than in non-bathing night, and were higher in good sleepers than in poor sleepers.
-However, there were no significant sleep changes in PSG, actigraphy-estimated sleep, and perceived sleep quality between non-bathing nights in both good and poor sleepers.
-Footbath before sleep onset has no effect on objective and subjective sleep outcomes.
-Moreover, sleep latency was prolonged in bathing night than in non-bathing night though not significant.
-This indicated that foot bathing before sleep onset may provide heat to older adults, hence prolong their sleep latency.
-Findings from this study provide information for managing sleep difficulty in older adults.
+This two-year study use a randomized crossover design to examine the effect of a warm footbath with 40°C water temperature and 20 minute duration on body temperatures and sleep in older adults with and without self-reported sleep disturbances.
+This is the first year report.
+All devices were tested and calibrated.
+Protocol of sleep research was developed.
+Six subjects completed this study.
+Trends of core, abdominal, and foot temperatures, and DPG (distal-proximal-skin temperature gradient) were similar between non-bathing and bathing nights.
+There were no significant sleep changes in PSG, actigraphy-estimated sleep, and perceived sleep quality between non-bathing and bathing nights.
+However, there was a trend that PSG sleep latency was decreased after foot bathing.
+This indicated that foot bathing before sleep onset has a potential to make falling asleep easier.
+More subjects are recruiting.
+Findings from this study will provide information for managing sleep in elders.

-關鍵詞: Older adult, sleep disturbance, body temperature, sleep, foot bathing
+關鍵詞: older adult, sleep disturbance, body temperature, sleep, foot bathing